-- 1388.1. (a) The donee of a power of appointment that is presently exercisable, whether general or special, can contract to make an appointment to the same extent that he could make an effective appointment. - (b) The donee of a power of appointment cannot contract to make an appointment while the power of appointment is not presently exercisable.
+- 1388.1. (a) The dones of a power of appointment that is presently exercisable, whether general or special, can contract to make an appointment to the same extent that he could make an effective appointment. - (b) The donee of a power of appointment cannot contract to make an appointment while the power of appointment is not presently exercisable.
 If a promise to make an appointment under such a power is not performed, the promisee cannot obtain either specific performance or damages, but he is not prevented from obtaining restitution of the value given by him for the promise.

 Comment.
-Subdivision (a) of Section 1388.1 provides that the donee of a presently exercisable general or special power may contract to appoint the assets to the same extent that an appointment would be valid.
+Section 1388.1 specifies rules governing the validity of a contract to make an appointment.

+Subdivision (a).
 A contract by a donee to make an appointment in the future which he could have made at the time the contract was executed does not conflict with any rule of the law of powers.
 The objection to such promises under a testamentary power--that if the promise is given full effect, the donee is accomplishing by contract what he is forbidden to accomplish by appointment--is inapplicable to a power of appointment that is presently exercisable.
-The subdivision states the common law rule.
+Subdivision (a) states the common law rule.
 See Restatement of Property § 339 (1940).
 It is substantially the same as Michigan Statutes Annotated Section 26.155(110)(1)(Supp.
-1968) and New York Estates, Powers and Trust Law Section 10-5.2 (1967).
+1967) and New York Estates, Powers and Trusts Law Section 10-5.2 (1967).

 Section 1388.1 is not intended to deal with the question of the extent to which an appointment is invalid when the donee of a special power appoints, either directly or indirectly to a person who is not a permissible appointee.
 This problem--fraud on special power--is left to the common law.
-See

-Matter of Carroll, 153 Misc.
+See Matter of Carroll, 153 Misc.
 649, 275 N.Y.S.
 911, modified, 247 App.
 Div.
 11, 286 N.Y.S.
 307, rev'd, 274 N.Y.
 288, 8 N.E.2d 864 (1937).

-Subdivision (b) provides that the donee of a testamentary power or other power not presently exercisable cannot contract to make an appointment.
-By giving a testamentary or postponed power to the donee, the donor expresses his desire that the donee's discretion be retained until the donee's death or such other time as is stipulated.
+Subdivision (b).
+By giving a testamentary or postponed power to the donee, the donor express his desire that the donee's discretion be retained until the donee's death or such other time as is stipulated.
 To allow the donee to contract to appoint under such a power would permit the donor's intent to be defeated.
 The rule stated in subdivision (b) applies to all promises that are, in substance, promises to appoint.
 This would include, for example, a promise not to revoke an existing will which makes an appointment in favor of the promisee.
 The rule with respect to releases of testamentary and postponed powers is similar.
 See Section 1388.2.
 Subdivision (b) states the common law rule.
 See Restatement of Property § 340 (1940).
 Cf. Briggs v.
 Briggs, 122 Cal.
 App.2d 766, 265 P.2d 587 (1954); Childs v.
-Gross, 41 Cal.
-App.2d 680, 107 P.2d 424 (1940).
+Gross,